 If you notice any of the above symptoms, you may wish to discuss bullying with your child.
 If you believe that your child is being bullied, it is in your best interest to seek legal counsel from an education lawyer.

 While bullying can happen to any child, and it is not the fault of any child for being a target of his or her peers, certain children are more likely to be bullied than others.
 According to StopBullying.gov, "some groups—such as lesbian, gay, bisexual, transgender or questioning (LGBTQ) youth, youth with disabilities, and socially isolated youth—may be at an increased risk of being bullied," as are children perceived to be different, unable to defend themselves, or who are new to school.
 The following conditions may also put a child at increased risk of bullying:

-- Children with conditions that affect their physical appearance, such as muscular dystrophy and cerebral palsy
+- Children with conditions that affect their physical appearances, such as muscular dystrophy and cerebral palsy.

 If you believe that your child has been the victim of bullying or any type of discrimination or harassment at school, an education lawyer may be able to help.
 Education lawyers generally specialize in one or more of the following areas: